Huachao/vscode-restclient/README.md

 ```

 ## Authentication
 We have supported some most common authentication schemes like _Basic Auth_, _Digest Auth_ and _SSL Client Certificates_.

+See Global Variables for information about built-in support for Azure Active Directory.

 ### Basic Auth
 HTTP Basic Auth is a widely used protocol for simple username/password authentication.
 We support __two__ formats of Authorization header to use Basic Auth.